frantisekstanko/my-home/README.md

 was merged into your home and that is [~/bin/update](https://github.com/frantisekstanko/my-home/blob/main/bin/update).

-This script performs either an initial install on everything custom on top of the base system, or updates it at any point in time.
+This script performs either an initial install of everything custom on top of the base system, or updates it at any point in time.